Mv0777/WisfluxAcademy_Internship2022/Assignment6.md

-__Q2.Explain strict comparison and Abstract comparison in javascript?__.\
+__Q2.Explain strict comparison and Abstract comparison in javascript?__\
-Ans._Abstract Equality Comparison Algorithm_
+Ans._Abstract Equality Comparison Algorithm_\
-The comparison x == y, where x and y are values, is performed the following way:
+The comparison x == y, where x and y are values, is performed the following way:\

-If x and y are of the same type, then:
+If x and y are of the same type, then:\

-1. If the type of x is undefined, return true.
+1. If the type of x is undefined, return true.\

-2. If the type of x is null, return true.
+2. If the type of x is null, return true.\

-3. If the type of x is a number, then:
+3. If the type of x is a number, then:\
 ---
-If x is NaN, return false.
+If x is NaN, return false.\
-If y is NaN, return false.
+If y is NaN, return false.\
-If x is the same number as y, return true.
+If x is the same number as y, return true.\
-If x is +0 and y is -0, return true.
+If x is +0 and y is -0, return true.\
-If x is -0 and y is +0, return true.
+If x is -0 and y is +0, return true.\
-Otherwise, return false.
+Otherwise, return false.\
-4. If the type of x is a string, then if x and y are of the same length and the same characters are at the corresponding positions, return true, otherwise, return false.
+4. If the type of x is a string, then if x and y are of the same length and the same characters are at the corresponding positions, return true, otherwise, return false.\

-5. If the type of x is a boolean, if both x and y are true or false, return true, otherwise, return false.
+5. If the type of x is a boolean, if both x and y are true or false, return true, otherwise, return false.\

-6. If x and y refer to the same object, return true, otherwise, return false.
+6. If x and y refer to the same object, return true, otherwise, return false.\
 ---
-If x is null and y is undefined, return true.
+If x is null and y is undefined, return true.\
-If x is undefined and y is null, return true.
+If x is undefined and y is null, return true.\
-If the type of x is a number and the type of y is a string, return the result of comparison x == ToNumber(y).
+If the type of x is a number and the type of y is a string, return the result of comparison x == ToNumber(y).\
-If the type of y is a number and the type of x is a string, return the result of comparison ToNumber(x) == y.
+If the type of y is a number and the type of x is a string, return the result of comparison ToNumber(x) == y.\
-If the type of x is a boolean, return the result of the comparison ToNumber(x) == y.
+If the type of x is a boolean, return the result of the comparison ToNumber(x) == y.\
-If the type of y is a boolean, return the result of the comparison x == ToNumber(y).
+If the type of y is a boolean, return the result of the comparison x == ToNumber(y).\
-If the type of x is either a string or a number, and the type of y is an object, return the result of comparison x == ToPrimitive(y).
+If the type of x is either a string or a number, and the type of y is an object, return the result of comparison x == ToPrimitive(y).\
-If the type of y is either a string or a number, and the type of x is an object, return the result of comparison ToPrimitive(x) == y.
+If the type of y is either a string or a number, and the type of x is an object, return the result of comparison ToPrimitive(x) == y.\
-Otherwise, return false
+Otherwise, return false\
-_Strict Equality Comparison Algorithm_
+_Strict Equality Comparison Algorithm_\

-The comparison x === y, where x and y are values, is performed the following way:
+The comparison x === y, where x and y are values, is performed the following way:\

-If the type of x is different from the type of y, return false.
+If the type of x is different from the type of y, return false.\
-If the type of x is undefined, return true.
+If the type of x is undefined, return true.\
-If the type of x is null, return true.
+If the type of x is null, return true.\
-If the type of x is a number, then:
+If the type of x is a number, then:\

-1. If x is a NaN, return false.
+1. If x is a NaN, return false.\

-2. If y is a NaN, return false.
+2. If y is a NaN, return false.\

-3. If x is the same number as y, return true.
+3. If x is the same number as y, return true.\

-4. If x is +0 and y is -0, return true.
+4. If x is +0 and y is -0, return true.\

-5. If x is -0 and y is +0, return true.
+5. If x is -0 and y is +0, return true.\

-6. Otherwise, return false.
+6. Otherwise, return false.\